-Testicular cancer affects men between the age of 20 and 40 in particular.
+Testicular cancer primarily affects young men between the ages of 20 and 40.
 The cancer usually only occurs on one side, in one of the two testicles.
-The recovery rates for testicular cancer are often excellent, even in a later stage when metastases have already formed.
+The recovery rates for testicular cancer are often very high, even at a later stage when metastases have already formed.
 Around 440 men are diagnosed with testicular cancer in Switzerland every year, of whom 85 % are under 50 years old at the time of diagnosis.

-Different types of cancers can develop in the testicles, depending on the cells from which the tumours originate.
-It is important to differentiate between seminoma (tumours of the germ cells) and non-seminoma.
+Different types of cancer can develop in the testicles, depending on the cells from which the tumour originates.
+It is important to differentiate between seminomas (tumours of the germ cells) and non-seminomas.
 Non-seminoma is the collective term for all types of testicular cancer which do not originate from germ cells.
 The difference is important because these two tumours are treated differently.
-Non-seminoma are not irradiated because they are less radiation-sensitive.
+Non-seminomas are not irradiated because they are less radiation-sensitive.

 Testicular cancer initially causes few or almost no symptoms.
 Some early symptoms are swelling or enlargement of the scrotum as well as calluses or lumps in the testicles.
 These are usually pain-free.
 With time, a feeling of heaviness or a pulling in the testicles can become noticeable.
 If the illness is advanced, fatigue, loss of appetite, weight loss and back pain can occur.

 Testicular cancer is usually discovered coincidentally while palpating the testicles.
 Changes in the size of the testicles or calluses and lumps should be checked by a doctor.
 If testicular cancer is suspected, different examinations such as an ultrasound, computed tomography and a biopsy are carried out.